Mandatory Kit - What's Required

 Rat Race Event Waterproof Jacket

 Rat Race sell their own branded waterproof jackets designed specifically to meet the mandatory kit requirements for their events including The Wall.
-If you're buying from Rat Race at registration anyway, this is the no-hassle option โ it's designed to pass their own kit check.
+If you're buying from Rat Race at registration anyway, this is the no-hassle option - it's designed to pass their own kit check.

-Salomon Bonatti Race WP Jacket
+Buy from Rat Race Store โSalomon Bonatti Race WP Jacket

 Salomon's dedicated trail race waterproof.
 Very lightweight and packable with full waterproof protection.
 Good fit over a running vest.
 Popular in the ultra community generally and mentioned by Wall runners who already use Salomon kit.